paolinomanghi/elixir_bari_2025/README.md

 docker.enabled = false
 singularity.enabled = true
 ```
-that instruct the workflow manager to use singularity containers instead of docker
+that instruct the workflow manager to use singularity containers instead of docker.
+The lines:

 ```
 process.executor = 'sge'
 process.penv = 'smp'
 ```

-These are cluster specific options that instruct nextflow to use Sun Grid Engine (sge) as executor with multi-thread environment (smp).
+ are cluster specific options that instruct nextflow to use Sun Grid Engine (sge) as executor with multi-thread environment (smp).
 This configuration file needs to be changed depending on the environment where you run your job.

 Let's explore the output: